gautriv/gautriv.github.io/_posts/2024/4/2024-06-14-unlockpdf.md

 ## What is This Tool and Why Should You Care?

 Our PDF Password Brute Force Tool is a web-based application that allows you to upload a password-protected PDF and brute-force its password.
-Whether it’s numbers, alphabets, or a combination of both, this tool can handle it.
-Here’s what makes it stand out:
+Whether it's numbers, alphabets, or a combination of both, this tool can handle it.
+Here's what makes it stand out:

 - **No Cost**: While many tools online will make you cough up some dough, ours is completely free.
-- **User-Friendly Interface**: You don’t need to be a tech wizard to use it.
+- **User-Friendly Interface**: You don't need to be a tech wizard to use it.
 - **Effective**: It gets the job done, plain and simple.

 ## How to Unlock Your PDF for Free

-First things first, you’ll need to download the repository from GitHub and set it up locally.
-Don’t worry, it’s easier than it sounds.
+First things first, you'll need to download the repository from GitHub and set it up locally.
+Don't worry, it's easier than it sounds.

 ### Step 1: Clone the Repository